quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC datagrams are not flow-controlled, and as such data chunks may be dropped if the receiver is overloaded.
-While the reliable transmission service of QUIC provides a stream-based interface to send and receive data in order over multiple QUIC streams, the datagram service has a unordered message-based interface.
+While the reliable transmission service of QUIC provides a stream-based interface to send and receive data in order over multiple QUIC streams, the datagram service has an unordered message-based interface.
 If needed, an application layer framing can be used on top to allow separate flows of unreliable datagrams to be multiplexed on one QUIC connection.